Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Erbil (ORER)/Erbil.md

 During times of heavy IFR arrival activity, VFR arrivals may be denied entry into the CTR and instructed to hold outside of the CTR awaiting further instructions.

+## IFR Operations
+IFR clearances are issued by Erbil **ADC**, ensuring appropriate routing.

+### Omni-directional Departures
+All aircraft shall be assigned an omni-directional departure, as SIDs are not used at Erbil.

+!!! phraseology
+    **IAW123**: Erbil Tower, IAW123, request clearance to Antalya, with information Alpha.
+    **RER ADC**: IAW123, Erbil Tower, cleared to Antalya, expect omni-directional departure, flight planned route, squawk 4301.

+### Overflights/Arrivals
+In addition to aircraft on the ground at Erbil, **ORER_TWR** is also responsible for airborne arrivals and departures at and below 6,000ft.
+Special caution must be taken due to terrain to the east of the airport.
+As is the procedure at procedural airports, due to the lack of radar, only one aircraft must operate in the non-radar procedural airspace at one time.

 ## Standard Taxi Routes
 All departing aircraft shall be assigned the most appropriate taxiway, onto taxiway A. Erbil **ADC** must exercise extreme caution on taxiway A, as conflicts can easily occur between arriving and departing traffic.
 Taxiway B is restricted to military traffic only.